lolcommits/lolcommits-sample_plugin/README.md

 ## Usage

-After installing, configure this plugin with:
+After installing, configure this sample plugin with:

     $ lolcommits --config
-    or
+    # or
     $ lolcommits --config -p plugin-sample

-Set enabled as 'true', and every lolcommit capture now comes with a short and snappy message!
+Set enabled as `true`, and every lolcommit capture now comes with a short and snappy message!

 ## Developing your own plugin